-I Wanted To Write A Book And Have A Baby, But Only One Of Those Things Happened
+I Wanted A Book And A Baby.
+I Only Got One.

 When I tell people that I wrote a novel and got it published, often women will say, "Wow, that must feel like giving birth."
 I answer with a circular nod, my heart edging into my throat.